karriereat/mocky/readme.md

 </p>

-# Mocky - A simple api mock server
+# Mocky - A simple API mock server

 Mocky is a simple API mocking solution written in PHP based on the [Slim Framework](https://www.slimframework.com/).